kkinsey01/Banking-Application/README.md

 Another important note: Assume that when a customer is creating a new account, that they walk into the bank and ask the teller.
 The teller then creates the account through the admin menu.
 There is no option in the customer menu to make themselves a customer, they have to talk to a bank employee.
 Same thing for creating a checking/savings account.

-The idea is that a bank would use this application to enter any employees and customers and keep track of all their employees, custoemrs and their respective accounts.
+The idea is that a bank would use this application to enter any employees and customers and keep track of all their employees, customers and their respective accounts.
 This way all the data would be organized in a MySQL table.